Analysis | Women’s Football Is Just Starting to Roar

 Nothing succeeds like success.
 Women’s football has already had a series of watershed moments that have drawn exponentially greater audiences and attracted more money and official support into the game.
-The World Cup that concludes with Sunday’s final between England and Spain may prove to be the biggest of them all.
+The World Cup that concluded with Spain’s 1-0 victory over England on Sunday may prove to be the biggest of them all.

 Australia’s semi-final defeat was the country’s most-watched television show on record, with 11.15 million viewers at its peak — astonishing in a nation where rugby union, rugby league, Australian rules football and cricket are all far more popular sports.
 The tournament has also broken records for ticket sales and attendance.
 The global audience will surpass 2 billion viewers, potentially double the 1.12 billion who tuned in for the 2019 event held in France, forecasts Euromonitor International.